bachelor-2014/report/v2/hardware.md

 to suit our needs.

 ## Making the frame
-The EvoBot has an aluminum frame similar to that of Splotbot.
+EvoBot has an aluminum frame similar to that of Splotbot.
 But the width of the frame is 3cm, making it a lot more sturdy.
 Furthermore, the dimensions of the frame have been increased to 66.3cm tall, 46.8cm long, and 76cm wide.

-Initially, the EvoBot was constructed to be 66cm tall, 106cm long, and 76cm wide.
+Initially, EvoBot was constructed to be 66cm tall, 106cm long, and 76cm wide.
 This was mainly due to us having help (very much appreciated) with buying the hardware from a fellow student of ours, Lars Yndal, who in parallel with us were building a version of the